When you are traveling to the U.S. for the first time, you should keep the following tips in mind regarding your airline itinerary and tickets:

 - Check the timing of the flights a couple of days prior to your flight.
 Sometimes flights change after the tickets have been booked.
-If you have connecting flights, there is a good possibility passengers on a cancelled flight will be shifted to an earlier flight to enable them to make the connection.
-You may encounter difficulty and extra charges if your flight time has been moved up, and you missed it because you were unaware.
+If you have connecting flights, there is a good possibility passengers on a cancelled flight will be shifted to an earlier flight to enable them to make their connection.
+You may encounter difficulty and extra charges if your flight time was moved up and you missed it because you were unaware.
 Typically, the travel agent is not responsible for alerting you to flight schedule changes, although there are some good travel agents who do.
 Those are exceptions and not the norm.

-Ask the agent and/or airlines if you would like to join the frequent flyer program in advance.
+Ask the agent and/or airlines in advance if you would like to join the frequent flyer program.

 - Plan ahead early enough.
 Plan for contingencies.
 Some agents also offer emergency services, so you may want to take their number with you, just in case.
 If you have a printout of your confirmation number, take it (or copies of it) with you on the trip.
-It can lend you much credibility if a dispute does arise.
+It can give you a lot of credibility if a dispute does arise.

 - Boarding: A designated time when the gate agent instructs passengers with boarding passes to enter the airplane.